-The Next Airlines to Join Oneworld, SkyTeam & Star Alliance
+The Next Airlines to Join Oneworld & Star Alliance

-Fiji Airways will join the Oneworld alliance in 2025.
-Photo: Fiji Airways/Canberra Airport.
+Fiji Airways will join the Oneworld alliance as a full member in March 2025.
+Photo: Matt Graham.

-Changes are afoot at each of the three global airline alliances – Oneworld, Star Alliance and SkyTeam.
-Over the coming months, new airlines are set to join each of the three alliances.
+Changes are afoot at each of the global airline alliances – Oneworld, Star Alliance and SkyTeam.

-With some airlines switching alliances, a few airlines including Lufthansa and SAS have also been offering status matches recently to lure in flyers who would rather not make the switch.
+With some airlines switching alliances, there have even been a few status match offers lately to lure in flyers who would rather not make the switch.
+We expect to see even more of these over the next year.

-Fiji Airways became the first Oneworld Connect member in 2018.
-It recently announced that it will become a full Oneworld alliance member in 2025.
-That’s great news for Australians as Fiji Airways serves five Australian cities with flights to Nadi, and beyond to airports in the Pacific, North America and Asia.
+That’s great news for Australians as Fiji Airways serves five Australian cities with flights to Nadi – with Cairns soon to become the sixth – and beyond to airports in the Pacific, North America and Asia.

 At the same time, it will also adopt American Airlines AAdvantage as its loyalty program.